stargate/data-api/docker-compose/README.md

 * You can enable reguest logging for the Data API using `-q`: if so, each request is logged under category `io.quarkus.http.access-log`

+* You can specify start only dse node using `-d` option.
+This is useful when you want to start Data API locally for development.

 ## Notes

 * The `.env` file defines variables for the docker compose project name (`COMPOSE_PROJECT_NAME`),